computationalpathologygroup/WSICS/readme.md

 # Usage #

 WSICS can be called through a CLI and accepts whole slide images in a tiled image format, or as a flat patch.
 The image reading is provided by the [ASAP project](https://github.com/computationalpathologygroup/ASAP), and thus provides any format that it does as well.
-WSICS attempts to locate tiles or static images that don't just contain background, if no tiles or static images are discovered that can be utilized for processing, adjusting the "--background_threshold" parameter can make this process less or more strict.
+WSICS attempts to locate tiles or static images that don't just contain background, if no tiles or static images are discovered that can be utilized for processing, adjusting the **--background_threshold** parameter can control the strictness of this process.

 The normalization process requires that a template image is converted to a CSV file with relevant paramaters.
 Using another WSI directly isn't supported yet.
-Please see the "--output_template" parameter for the creation of a template file.
+Please see the **--output_template** parameter for the creation of a template file.

 ## Docker ##

 The containerized version of WSICS relies on volumes to access the required files and images.
-In order to access images and export results, a volume must be mounted through the "-v" option for docker.
+In order to access images and export results, a volume must be mounted through the **-v** option for docker.
 An example can be seen below:
 ```
 docker run -v [local directory]:/data/ wsics --input /data/[image] --template_output /data/[template name]
 ```